BPEssentials/Core/README.md

 # Website

-Check our [Website](https://userr00t.github.io/BP-Essentials/) for features, commands, and more!
+Check our [Website](https://userr00t.github.io/BP-Essentials/) for features, commands, installation, and more!

 ## Synopsis